-Furthermore, what has intrigued Lowenstamm in his 1999 paper are languages like French and English with no template phonology.
+Furthermore, what has intrigued Lowenstamm in his 1999 paper are languages like French and English with no templatic phonology.
 Because of the proper government defined between vocalic constituents only, the prediction is that there will be no restrictions concerning consonants.
-Nevertheless, in French for example, we can only observe the sequences occlusive-liquid, but never the reverse liquid-occlusive (pl, lp).
-Moreover, no language shows the sequence of decreasing sonority without showing the increasing sonority sequence (lb, bl).
-To give an explanation for those observations, Lowenstamm (1999) proposes that each word belonging to a major lexical category must be preceded by a CV site.
-This site is subject to the same requirements of phonological government as any empty vocalic position.
-Departing from this suggestion, Lowenstamm shows that the initial site in French and in languages having the same consonantal initial configurations (type 1) has to be properly governed, while in Arabic, for example, where the initial clusters are free (type 2), the site is not always governed.
+Nevertheless, in French for example, we can only observe the sequences occlusive-liquid, but never the reverse one, occlusive-liquid (pl, lp).
+Moreover, no language presents the sequence of decreasing sonority without presenting the increasing sonority sequence (lb, bl).
+To give an explanation to those observations, Lowenstamm (1999) proposes that each word belonging to a major lexical categories must be preceded by a CV site.
+This site is subject to the same requirements of phonological government than any empty vocalic position.
+Departing from this suggestion, Lowenstamm shows that the initial site in French and in languages presenting the same consonantal initial configurations (type 1) has to be properly governed, while in Arabic for example where the initial clusters are free (type 2), the site is not always governed.
 What are the implications of such a theory?

 Since the initial site has to be properly governed in languages of type 1, we expect to find phonological arrangements allowing this proper government.
-This is what we observe in French, for example.
-The consonantal word initials are limited to two configurations: a simple one (e.g. [fāt] fente 'crack') or a complex one with increasing sonority (e.g. [bra] bras 'arm').
+This is what we observe in French for example.
+The consonantal word initials are limited to two configurations: a simple one (e.g. [fat] fente 'crack') or a complex one with increasing sonority (e.g. [bra] bras 'arm').

-Lowenstamm (1999) adopts an idea put forward in Scheer (1996) suggesting that clusters formed by an occlusive and a liquid constitute a closed domain4.
+Lowenstamm (1999) adopts an idea put forward in Scheer (1996) suggesting that clusters formed by an occlusive and a liquid constitutes a closed domain.
 The result of the interaction between the two consonants is the possibility for the vowel captive by this relation to stay empty and to be transparent to proper government.
 The situations in (3a) and (3b) are then obtained.